Regional Office –

-The board held its June 8th regular meeting at Swan Hills High School and trustees would like to thank the staff and students for their consideration and hospitality.
-The school administration took the board on a tour of the school which included an entertaining presentation by the school’s grades 4, 5 and 6 handbell students.
+The board held its June 8 meeting in Swan Hills High School and trustees would like to thank the staff and students for their consideration and hospitality.
+The school administration took the board on a tour of the school which included an entertaining presentation by the school’s grades 4,5 & 6 handbell students.
 The board was impressed by the overall appearance of the school, and the warm welcome from the staff and students.

 Facilities update report